 So What Exactly Is It?
-When you come in for a CranioSacral Therapy appointment you're coming in for a FULL BODY treatment.
+When you come in for a CranioSacral Therapy appointment you're coming in for a full body treatment.
 CranioSacral Therapy deals specifically with the membrane systems of the brain and spine.
-This membrane system protects, nourishes, and cleanses the spinal column, brain, and nervous system and thus impacts the FULL BODY.
-It even has it's own pulse!
-This pulse can be felt throughout the body by a CranioSacral Therapist and is used to diagnosis tissue restrictions that need to be treated.
-This pulse is created by the filling and draining of cerebral spinal fluid in the CranioSacral System and is very slow and subtle but anyone can be taught to detect this pulse.
+This membrane system protects, nourishes, and cleanses the spinal column, brain, and nervous system and thus impacts the entire body.
+It even has it's own rhythm!
+This rhythm can be felt throughout the body by a CranioSacral Therapist and is used to evaluate tissue restrictions that need to be treated.
+This rhythm is created by the filling and draining of cerebrospinal fluid in the CranioSacral System and is very slow and gentle but anyone can be taught to detect this rhythm.
 CranioSacral Therapy also works with releasing and unwinding the muscles, fascia, and other tissues of the body in addition to working with the CranioSacral System.
 There are additional techniques that work with the organs, energy systems, and emotions as well.
-You can even have tissue restrictions in your mouth that can be treated with mouth work.
+You can even have restrictions in your mouth that can be treated with mouth work.

 What to Expect During and After a Session: When you come in for a CST session we'll start with a review of your intake form before getting you on the table.
 During your session you'll be asked to remain clothed and you can take your shoes off (you can even leave them on if you want).
 Once you're on the table we'll begin with a full body evaluation starting at the feet and working up to your head.
 After the evaluation is complete we'll begin treatment with some tissues releases that are designed to allow for better fluid movement through the entire body.